New Gardener Information

 - Green Space Committee – The committee promotes green space opportunities within the Corporation’s Neighborhood for the residents’ recreation and enjoyment, i.e., parks, community gardens and other natural places.
 The committee recommends guidelines, plans, fund raising, and general oversight for green spaces that are acquired by OBCDC, such as the Benjamin Franklin Community Garden in coordination with the OBCDC Board and staff.

 - Black fabric – if you use a weed blocker fabric, use one of high quality (you should not be able to see thru the material).
+You may not use impermeable plastic or other material that does not allow water to penetrate.

 - Straw – often used in conjunction with newspaper.